 The Tennessee Health Care Innovation Initiative has three strategies, primary care transformation, episodes of care, and long-term services and supports.

 - Primary care transformation focuses on the role of the primary care provider in promoting the delivery of preventive services and managing chronic illnesses over time.
-The initiative is developing an aligned model for multi-payer Patient Centered Medical Homes (PCMH), Health Homes for TennCare members with Serious and Persistent Mental Illness, as well as, a shared care coordination tool that includes hospital and Emergency Department admission, discharge, and transfer alerts for attributed providers.
+The initiative is developing an aligned model for multi-payer Patient Centered Medical Homes (PCMH), Tennessee Health Links for TennCare members with Serious and Persistent Mental Illness, as well as, a shared care coordination tool that includes hospital and Emergency Department admission, discharge, and transfer alerts for attributed providers.

 - Episodes of care focus on the health care delivered in association with acute healthcare events such as a surgical procedure or an inpatient hospitalization.
 Episodes encompass care delivered by multiple providers in relation to a specific health care event.
 More information on episodes of care is available below.

 - The long-term services and supports (LTSS) component focuses on improving quality and shifting payment to outcomes-based measures for the QuILTSS program and for enhanced respiratory care.